The River Foss

-- Only navigable for some 2km (1.5 miles) upstream of Castle Mills Lock
+- the River Foss is only navigable for 2 kilometres (1.5 miles) upstream of Castle Mills Lock

-- Foss Walk follows much of the river course from Blue Bridge to Oulston Reservoir and then on to Easingwold, a distance of 45 km (28 miles)
+- Foss Walk follows much of the river course from Blue Bridge to Oulston Reservoir and then on to Easingwold, a distance of 45 kilometre (28 miles)

-- Very limited opportunities for turning beyond Rowntree Wharf
+- there are very limited opportunities for turning on the River Foss beyond Rowntree Wharf

 Castle Mills Lock

-Alternatively, the lock can be operated by members of the local branch of the Inland Waterways Association - contact them directly at least 4 days before wishing to enter the River Foss.
+Alternatively, the lock can be operated by members of the local branch of the Inland Waterways Association - contact them directly at least 4 days before you want to enter the River Foss.